Jamescog/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-The second repository for SQL.
+writing more queries on sql
+second project